 Runners who tend to overlook their toenails and its sensitivity may develop this painful condition.
 Just like any other serious running injury, an ingrown nail can also destroy your training plan and/or programs.
 Unfortunately, even runners are not aware of how severe this could become from running.
 It does not only have the capability of affecting your running ability but can end up in excruciating pain and can be a devastating experience.
 If not taken care of in time, you may need professional help for treatment.

 In this injury guide, you will find all the details about ingrown toenail and how to treat and prevent it from reoccurring.
-We will also tell you about the symptoms, treatment, and other tips that would help you restart with your running routine in no time.
+We will also tell you about the symptoms, treatment, and other tips that would help you restart your running routine in no time.

 Ingrown Toenails Defined

 Also known as Onychocryptosis, an ingrown toenail is a common condition that most runners experience in their career.
-It is a painful condition in which the toenail grows and curls into the sides of the skin or when skin on the sides of the toenail grows and covers the edge of the nail.
+It is a painful condition in which the toenail grows and curls into the sides of the skin or when the skin on the sides of the toenail grows and covers the edge of the nail.
 In both cases, the nail is in direct contact with the skin on its sides.
 A runner in this situation feels excruciating pain and discomfort in walking.

 The skin on the sides of the toenail is actually soft flesh.
 When the nail grows into that flesh, it leads to redness, pain, swelling, and discomfort in walking.
 Forget running!
-In worst cases where proper care is not taken, the condition could also turn into infection.
+In worst cases where proper care is not taken, the condition could also turn into an infection.
 The ingrown nail condition is most common with the big toe.

 While an ingrown nail is a common condition, fortunately, in most cases, you can take care of it on your own.
 The key is to keep an eye and observe it.
 If the pain tends to worsen or the condition continues to spread, you might want to visit a doctor and get it checked.
 A professional medical representative can follow a treatment method to help relieve your pain, discomfort, and can help you with further complications related to this condition.

 In case you have other medical conditions, such as diabetes (that does not allow easy flow of blood to your toe), the complications may increase and the condition could become even worse.
-When the nail breaks into the soft flesh, it gives a way to the bacteria to enter and cause infection.
+When the nail breaks into the soft flesh, it gives away to the bacteria to enter and cause infection.
 The symptoms that your condition is turning into an infection include:

 Ingrown Toenail Affecting Younger Males

 The condition is often painful because it does not only damage the soft tissues around the nail but also breaches the underlying skin.
 As a result, the damaged tissues lead to granulation tissue formation, inflammation, and as stated above, infection.
 Other than the runners, the condition is also common in younger males.
-In a report, it was declared that around 20 percent of the patients with ingrown nail are between 15 and 40 years of age.
+In a report, it was declared that around 20 percent of the patients with an ingrown nail is between 15 and 40 years of age.